 My native language is English, I studied French and German at secondary school, and Chinese (Mandarin), Japanese and linguistics at universities in the UK, Taiwan and Japan.
-I’ve also taken short courses in Welsh and Irish, and Scottish Gaelic and Irish songs.
+I’ve also taken short courses in Welsh and Irish, and in Scottish Gaelic and Irish songs.
 I’ve taught myself a few other languages as well.

 Here’s a summary of my current language knowledge:

 German, Scottish Gaelic, Manx, Japanese, Spanish and Esperanto

 Breton, British Sign Language, Cantonese, Cornish, Dutch, Icelandic, Italian, Latin, Portuguese, Romanian, Scots, Serbian, Slovak, Slovenian, Taiwanese.

 I know odd bits and pieces of several other languages, but not enough to have even a basic conversation.